Wildsong/geoserver-compose/README.md

 * PostGIS/PostgreSQL to store data
 * pgadmin to administer PostgreSQL

-I used to include nginx in this bundle as a reverse proxy but I removed it because I needed to proxy other dockers too, so now the proxy is separate from geoserver.
+### Reverse proxy no longer included

-I used to activate the management interface on Tomcat but I don't do that anymore.
-Some vestiges remain in Dockerfile.geoserver.
+I used to include nginx in this bundle as a reverse proxy but I moved it to a separate project because I needed to proxy other dockers on the same server, so now the proxy is separate from geoserver.
+It's called docker-proxy and it's in a github repository.
+It's at https://github.com:brian32768/docker-proxy.git It works quite well, including full support for Let's Encrypt certificates.

 ### Some extra plugins for GeoServer are installed